1st Ukrainian Front: Wartime

-In 1945, the front participated in the Vistula-Oder offensive, and conducted the Silesian and Prague Operations, and the siege of Breslau.
 It also participated in the Berlin operations in Germany and Poland.
 The front also conducted the major part of the Halbe Encirclement, in which most of the German 9th Army was destroyed south of Berlin.
 By this time the Polish Second Army was operating as part of the Front.
-Finally 1st Ukrainian Front provided the defence against the counter-attacks by Armee Wenck which aimed to relieve Berlin and the 9th Army, later uniting with the Americans on the Elbe River.
+Finally, the 1st Ukrainian Front provided the defence against the counter-attacks by Armee Wenck which aimed to relieve Berlin and the 9th Army, later uniting with the Americans on the Elbe River.
 The front then completed the Prague Offensive which became the final battle of World War II in Europe, therefore ending the war.

-Following the war, the Front headquarters formed the Central Group of Forces of the Red Army in Austria and Hungary till 1955, and re-instituted in 1968 in Czechoslovakia as a legacy of the Prague Spring events.
+Following the war, the Front headquarters formed the Central Group of Forces of the Red Army in Austria and Hungary until 1955, and re-instituted in 1968 in Czechoslovakia as a legacy of the Prague Spring events.